 Is trim milk healthier for you than full fat milk?

-Let me start this off by saying that nutrition is a relatively new science and it can be very complicated, especially when trying to give a black and white answer!
-We’re learning more and more about nutrition all the time and as a result our messages are continually evolving, based on the latest weight of scientific evidence.
+Let me start this off by saying that nutrition is a relatively new science.
+It can be very complicated, especially when trying to give a black and white answer!
+We’re learning more and more about nutrition all the time, and as a result, our messages are continually evolving, based on the latest weight of scientific evidence.
 When it comes to dairy, there is no exception.
-We also need to remember that we eat foods, not nutrients and a whole diet, rather than any one food isolation.
-Dairy is only one small part of a much bigger picture.
+We also need to remember that we eat foods, not nutrients, and a whole diet, rather than any one food in isolation.
+Dairy is only one small part of a much bigger picture!

 Dairy and weight loss